-DC3 Workshop: Empowering the Unconnected .
+DC3 Workshop: Empowering the Unconnected \square .
 Community networks around the world presented their experiences, results, lessons learned, challenges, around letting the unconnected connect themselves, and letting them build their own connectivity.

-Workshop: Dynamic Coalition on Innovative Approaches to Connecting the Unconnected.
+Workshop: Dynamic Coalition on Innovative Approaches to Connecting the Unconnected \square .
 Discussed the importance of increasing the reach of the Internet, increasing the number are of people online, and a plan to collect data from diverse initiatives and enable comparing consistent metrics across all the different projects.

-Dynamic Coalition on Public Access in Li- Guadalajara Library, with APC as co-host with braries .
-Public access to the Internet is an oppor- ISOC.
-The workshop was kindly facilitated by tunity for libraries, and several community networks have collaborated with public libraries to facilitate access to the Internet.
+Dynamic Coalition on Public Access in Li-

+braries \square .
+Public access to the Internet is an opportunity for libraries, and several community networks have collaborated with public libraries to facilitate access to the Internet.